cjunho/cjh/README.md

 # User instructions

-Program solves Benney-Luke equations(BLE) on a 2d periodic domain with Stoermer-Verlet scheme derived by variational approach.
+Program that solves the Benney-Luke equations (BLE) on a 2D periodic domain using the Stormer-Verlet scheme.

-This simulation shows two or three-line-soliton interaction to produce a four or eight times higher splash than an initial height of each soliton.
+The simulation tracks the evolution of two or three line solitons as they interact, to produce a four or eight times higher splash than the initial height of each soliton.

-For more information, please refer to the paper "Numerical experiments on extreme waves through oblique-soliton interactions" written by J. Choi, O. Bokhove, A. Kalogirou, and M. A. Kelmanson.
+For more information, please refer to the paper "Numerical experiments on extreme waves through oblique-soliton interactions", written by J. Choi, O. Bokhove, A. Kalogirou, and M. A. Kelmanson.

-USAGE
+FILES

 The code consists of five files: